-SIM is hiring a part-time academic to teach the following course in the summer 2022 term:
+We are hiring part-time academics to teach the following courses in the fall 2023 term:

 Please apply through PeopleAdmin, via the links above.